Submitted by on

 Undergo a pre-assessment

-For organizations that require a third-party assessment, this is an optional internal audit that is recommended before the official assessment.
+For organizations that require a third-party assessment, this is an optional internal assessment that is recommended before the official assessment.
 This step helps identify any oversights or areas that might need further improvement.

 Choose a certified third-party assessor organization (C3PAO)

 If a third-party assessment is required, a C3PAO needs to be selected to conduct an independent assessment.
 This assessment verifies that the organization meets the requirements for the company’s desired CMMC level.
-To select a C3PAO), verify their accreditation status on the CMMC-AB Marketplace, and evaluate their experience, cost, and reputation.
+To select a C3PAO, verify their accreditation status on the CMMC Cyber AB Marketplace, and evaluate their experience, cost, and reputation.

 Conduct an official assessment and achieve certification